 Voting is complex and is split equally between each country’s “professional jury” (a panel of industry figures nominated by each country to vote “professionally” on each entry) and the everyday voter, like you and me.
-Juries vote separately to the viewer at home who can vote by calling in, by sending a text or by using the Eurovision app.
+Juries vote separately to the viewer at home who can vote by calling in or by sending a text.
+The Eurovision app makes this experience a little easier.
 Voting on a winner is always a controversial process, as old alliances, grudges against neighbours, and current political tensions can factor into each country’s decision.
 Countries cannot vote for themselves, sorry!

 In the final, the jury votes are presented by a representative from each country who is beamed into the broadcast live via satellite.
 Every country has 10 votes.
 Countries award 1 to 8 points and then 10 and 12 points to their favourite songs.
 The live crosses are often messy and are pretty much the best part of the whole show: don’t miss it.

 After the jury votes are announced, the hosts of the show will announce the total number of points awarded to each country from the televotes compiled from across Europe, beginning with the country or countries that received no points and moving all the way thru to the country that received the most.
 The idea is that the winner is not known until the very last second of the process, keeping the suspense high!
 (Presenting the votes like this is a recent change, since Stockholm in 2016: watch the last moment of voting from 2016.)